ilanschnell/bitarray/README.rst

 * shifts larger or equal to the length of the bitarray result in bitarrays with all values 0

-It is worth noting that (regardless of bit endianness) the bitarray left shift (``<<``) always shifts towards lower indices, and the right shift (``>>``) always shifts towards higher indices.
+It is worth noting that (regardless of bit-endianness) the bitarray left shift (``<<``) always shifts towards lower indices, and the right shift (``>>``) always shifts towards higher indices.

-Bit endianness
+Bit-endianness
 --------------

-Unless explicitly converting to machine representation, using the ``.tobytes()``, ``.frombytes()``, ``.tofile()`` and ``.fromfile()`` methods, as well as using ``memoryview``, the bit endianness will have no effect on any computation, and one can skip this section.
+Unless explicitly converting to machine representation, using the ``.tobytes()``, ``.frombytes()``, ``.tofile()`` and ``.fromfile()`` methods, as well as using ``memoryview``, the bit-endianness will have no effect on any computation, and one can skip this section.

 Since bitarrays allows addressing individual bits, where the machine